solariun/CorePartition/README.md

 # FreeRTOS

 Now we are adding EXPERIMENTAL support for FreeRTOS, which means you can run cooperative and highly manageable threads over your existing FreeRTOS.
 To use it run it on the main after initializing all the threads.
-Do not mix CorePartition over different threads, it must stain confined in a single one.
+Do not mix CorePartition over different threads, it must stay confined in a single one.

 Arduino official documentation for adding libraries: https://www.arduino.cc/en/guide/libraries